Skip to content

 Kia EV3 in green

-The Kia EV6 and EV9 have both earned stellar reviews but the newest EV3 might be the best yet.
-This is the brand's entry into the hotly contested compact SUV segment, but the EV3's clever e-GMP platform means masses of cabin space, a big boot, a long range and swift acceleration.
+The Kia EV6 and EV9 have both earned stellar reviews but the EV3 might be the best yet.
+This is the brand's entry into the hotly contested compact SUV segment, but the EV3's clever e-GMP platform means masses of cabin space, a big boot, lots of range and swift acceleration.
 Your £40,000 budget means you can pick the bigger 81.4kWh battery for 375 miles on a full charge and, if you fancy, upgrade to a GT-Line model, which gets bigger alloy wheels, a sporty body kit and faux leather upholstery.

 Browse used Kia electric cars or read our Kia EV3 review